Ear Infections in Dogs

 Any dog that is having more than 1-2 ear infections per year should be checked for underlying allergies.
 You can read up on allergies here.

 What are the things to watch for?

 Any ear disease is painful, so it should be checked by a trained professional.
-But worst case scenarios are hematoma formation, middle ear infection, chronic ear infection, rupture ear drums or some resistant bacterial infections among many others.
+But worst case scenarios are hematoma formation, middle ear infection, chronic ear infection, ruptured ear drums or some resistant bacterial infections, among many others.